-- Prideaux Place: Elizabethan Manor & Gardens, Padstow (by special appointment)
+Prideaux Place: Elizabethan Manor & Gardens, Padstow (by special appointment)

-After lunch, by special appointment, we visit Prideaux Place, an Elizabethan country house in Padstow.
+After lunch we visit Prideaux Place, an Elizabethan country house in Padstow.
 This was home to the Prideaux family, an ancient Cornish clan, for over 400 years.
 The house was built in 1592 by Sir Nicholas Prideaux (1550-1627), and has been enlarged and modified by successive generations, most notably by Sir Nicholas’ great-great-grandson Edmund Prideaux (1693-1745) and by Edmund’s grandson, Rev. Charles Prideaux-Brune (1760–1833).
 The present building, with 81 rooms, combines a traditional E-shape Elizabethan plan with the 18th-century exuberance of Horace Walpole’s Strawberry Hill Gothic.

 We shall view the house’s fine collection of works of art, including royal and family portraits, fine furniture and the Prideaux Porcelain Collection.
 The recently uncovered ceiling in the Great Chamber is a masterpiece of the art of the Elizabethan plasterer.
 We shall also stroll through the house’s extensive gardens.
-(Overnight The White Hart Hotel, St Austell) BL
+(Overnight St Austell) BL